ArshavineRoy/phase-1-week-3-code-challenge/README.md

 ```
 npm install -g json-server
 ```

-Start JSON Server (from within the project directory)
+Start JSON Server

 ```
 json-server --watch db.json
 ```

+**Note:** Running this command will instruct `json-server` to use the `db.json` file in the terminal's current directory, so make sure to run this command from the same directory as this project.

 Test the server by visiting this route in the browser